celiopy/canela/README.md

-# Modified - possibly modernized - cinnamon default shell theme.
-This represents an updated version of the default cinnamon theme, therefore only how I picture it to be.
-Linux Mint is currently updating the defualt one to their perspective, that's hwre this idea comes from.
+# Canela

+This is a simple Cinnamon theme, it includes only the theme for Cinnamon.

+This represents my vision of how to modernize the default Cinnamon theme (what was used to create this), after I saw the post in Linux Mint about modernizing the default theme.

+It still have a few more things to adjust, but it's mostly done.

+Soon I'll place some screenshots here.